scroll top

 Employers and payroll providers have to deliver (or at least postmark) tax-related paperwork by Jan.
 31 each year.
 If you have all your documents, you can file your taxes any time you want before the deadline.

-The tax deadline for tax year 2022 is April 18, 2023.
-If you file municipal and/or state taxes, check to see if their deadlines have been moved to April 18, too.
+The tax deadline for tax year 2025 is April 15, 2026.
+If you file municipal and/or state taxes, check to see if their deadlines line up with April 15, too.

 If you are self-employed, don't forget your quarterly estimates for the upcoming year.